dynatrace-ace/monaco-self-paced-exercises/docs/content/02 Configure Monaco/index.md

 3. Save changes

-### Step 6 - Pull latest changes to your local repo
+### Step 6 - Create automatic tagging rule via Monaco

-We'll now pull the changes we made in Gitea to our local repo and execute Monaco to re-deploy the automatic tagging rule.
+We'll now execute Monaco to re-deploy the automatic tagging rule.

-1. Open a terminal through your Dynatrace University event page to access your VM.

-    > **Note:** Dynatrace University provides a browser-based SSH client (recommended).
-If you prefer, you can use your own SSH client with the VM credentials shown on the `Environments` tab.

-2. Navigate into the `01_exercise_one` directory
+4. Create a local environment variable called `DT_API_TOKEN` and populate it with the Dynatrace API token that you created.

     ```bash
-    cd ~/01_exercise_one
-    ```

-3. Execute the following command to pull down all the changes we made in Gitea

-    ```bash
-    git pull
-    ```

-    > **Note:** In case you experience an issue with your git upstream, you can run the following command: `git pull --set-upstream gitea main`

-4. Create a local environment variable called `DT_API_TOKEN` and populate it with the Dynatrace API token that's stored in a Kubernetes secret.

-    ```bash
-    export DT_API_TOKEN=$(kubectl -n ace get secret monaco-dt-access-token -o jsonpath='{.data.apiToken}' | base64 -d)
+    export DT_API_TOKEN=PASTE-YOUR-API-TOKEN-HERE
     ```

     Verify that the environment variable is created correctly